pictures from the website of the Musée du Pays Foyen

 Born in the community of Saint-Antoine-de-Breuilh in a well to do family of farmers, as a young man Barret was a fan of cycle racing and he wanted a career in this sport.
 However, due to an accident, in 1934 he had to abandon this ambition.

-So he focussed upon farming and became the owner of a farm near Sainte-Foy-la-Grande.
+So he focused upon farming and became the owner of a farm near Sainte-Foy-la-Grande.

 They represented all kinds of holy and famous persons, but Barret also created monsters, a Martian, a Cro Magnon man and other characters.

-Barret for some forty years has been making these creations, which he displayed at the farm, as far as I know in barns adjacent to the farmhouse.
+Barret for some forty years has been making these creations, which he displayed at the farm in barns adjacent to the farmhouse.

-In the 1960's and 1970's people used to make a (sunday-afternoon) trip to the farm to take a look at the sculptures.
+In the 1960s and 1970s local people used to make a Sunday-afternoon trip to the farm to view the sculptures.